tlsrudwls1995/scRNAseq/README.md

 #Cluster cells
 sample3 <- FindNeighbors(sample3, dims = 1:10)
 sample3 <- FindClusters(sample3, resolution = 0.5)
-# Look at cluster IDs of the first 5 cells
 head(Idents(sample3), 5)
 # If you haven't installed UMAP, you can do so via reticulate::py_install(packages =
 # 'umap-learn')